Greece agrees to talk to creditors in EU debt progress

 A Greek official played down the threat to the banking system if the ECB were to cut off funding after Feb.
 28.

-"If we have a conclusion that says there is a program in place, or if we are close to an agreement, no liquidity problems will exist," he said.
+"If we have a conclusion that says there is a programme in place, or if we are close to an agreement, no liquidity problems will exist," he said.

 The euro zone, the ECB and IMF are insisting on firm conditions for any "bridge" financing.
 Other governments, including Ireland, Portugal and Spain, which have had to seek help under tough conditions, are also keen their own voters do not see Tsipras winning a better deal than they did.